Yakitrak/obsidian-cli-docs/index.md

       # Deletes the note in default vault
       $ obs delete abc
       # Deletes the note in other-vault
-      $ obs default abc --vault other-vault
+      $ obs delete abc --vault other-vault
       ```
-      Deleting the note is as easy as creating it.
+      Deleting a note is just as straightforward as creating one.
     url: "/docs/commands/delete-note"
     btn_label: "More Information"
     btn_class: "btn--small"